fbosch/waybar-nixos-updates/README.md

 - [ ] Make an optional animated spinner while updating
 - [x] Remove the additional space at the bottom of the tooltip
 - [ ] Look at the forks way of handling the temp build using a flag vs temp dir
+- [ ] Add an optional on/off toggle

 # waybar-nixos-updates